dask/dask/docs/source/order.rst

 The lesson here is *not* "always use ``inline_array=True``".
 While the static ordering looks better, there are other :ref:`phases-of-computation` to consider.
 Whether the actual performance is better will depend on more factors than we can consider here.
-See :ref:`dask.array.from_array` for more.
+See :func:`dask.array.from_array` for more.

 Instead, the lessons to take away here are: